trailofbits/necessist/README.md

     -h, --help                     Print help information
         --keep-going               Continue when a dry run fails or a test cannot be run --no-dry-run               Do not perform dry runs
-        --no-sqlite                Do not resume from or output to sqlite database --quiet                    Do not output to the console --reset                    Discard sqlite database contents
+        --no-sqlite                Do not output to an sqlite database --quiet                    Do not output to the console --reset                    Discard sqlite database contents
-        --resume                   Resume from sqlite database
+        --resume                   Resume from the sqlite database
         --root <ROOT>              Root directory of the project under test --timeout <TIMEOUT>        Maximum number of seconds to run any test; 60 is the default, 0 means no timeout